VishalP1975/Unet-Segmentation-of-images/README.md

 # Unet-Segmentation-of-images
-My main task is to segment the surface defects present on a glass panel of oven.
+I try to segment the surface defects present on a glass panel of oven.
 In this code I mainly focused on the line, points and scratches that can be present on a surface.

 Dataset:
 For training a convolutional neural network enough data is not available.
 So, I created a synthetic images randomly which contains lines and point defects along with their masks.